 The bond between happiness and longevity has long captivated researchers.
 Why Do happy people live longer?
-This question has driven scientists and psychologists to conduct numerous studies into how emotional well-being affects physical health.
+This question has driven scientists and psychologists to conduct numerous studies into positive thinking for a longer life.

 A 2011 study published in Proceedings of the National Academy of Sciences found that happy people live 35% longer than those who aren’t.
 That was even after adjusting for factors like illness, finances and depression.